-In a moment you'll be loading and playing with programs, but before you do let it be said that the H8000 can produce LOUD sounds with very little warning in some of the programs in some situations.
-It would be nice to have a "panic" key to press in such a situation.
-Let's arrange things so that pressing the BYPASS key
+In a moment you'll be loading and playing with programs, but before you do let it be said that the H8000FW can produce LOUD sounds with very little warning in some of the programs in some situations.
+It

-→ For more information see Bypassing and Muting on page 59.
+→ For more information see Bypassing and Muting on page 93.